Caviar's iPhone 14 Pro Max Comes With A Rolex Cosmograph Daytona

 You must be wondering, which Daytona is it?
 Well, it’s a Ref 116508, which is cased in 40-mm yellow gold and boasts 8 diamonds.
 Running automatic, you’ll also find a chronograph, in typical Daytona fashion.
 Also, the multi-level body of the case is crafted out of titanium and coated with a black PVD coating.
 Rolex uses exactly this to craft their black dials, cases, and bracelets.

-Interestingly, the “Grand Complications” Skeleton Booster iPhone 14 Pro is limited to 99 pieces, and is priced from US$9,900 (RM 46,263) for a 128-GB build.
-On the other hand, the showstopping Daytona iPhone 14 Pro Max 1Tb will be available in a standard 1-TB build and priced at a whopping RM 630,000.
+Interestingly, the “Grand Complications” Skeleton Booster iPhone 14 Pro is limited to 99 pieces, and is priced from US$9,900 for a 128-GB build.
+On the other hand, the showstopping Daytona iPhone 14 Pro Max 1Tb will be available in a standard 1-TB build and priced at a whopping.
 Only three will be made.
 You can get it here.

 (All images: Caviar)